-Starting with completely grease free, clean glasses is very important.
+Starting with completely grease-free, clean glasses is very important.
 New glasses also have price stickers or labels on the bottom that are often difficult to peel off.
-I have found it easiest to run a sink of hot, soapy water and let the glasses soak for just a little while.
+The easiest way is to run a sink of warm soapy water, and let the glasses soak for just a little while.
 The labels will slide right off.
-Rinse any soapy residue thoroughly and dry each glass with a lint free cloth.
+Rinse any soapy residue thoroughly and dry each glass with a lint-free cloth.

 Here are they are all clean and ready to be painted!

 Since oil-based sharpies are fairly quick-drying and permanent, you will want to protect the surface you’re working on.
 Generally, a couple of layers of newspaper or craft paper will do the trick.
 I also like to keep a piece of wax paper handy, to try out the flow of the marker.
 For quick and easy cleanups set a few cotton swabs and nail polish remover close by.

 Also, make sure your work area is well lit.
 And if you wear them, be sure to have a pair of reading glasses handy to allow you to actually see what you are painting!

 For the wine glasses shown here, I went with a variety of simple patterns that don’t require painting skills.
 Polka dots in various sizes are perfect for this.
 You can always check on the internet to find inspiration.
 Just google painted stemware or stalk Pinterest for fun ideas.

 To paint wine glasses, it’s easiest to turn them upside down.
 This will give you a larger surface area to work with and you can turn the glass by the stem as you go.
 Avoid getting any oils from your hands on the glass that will be painted.
 While oil-based sharpie paint dries very quickly, make sure not to touch the paint until it is completely dry.

 Curing the Sharpie paint